mProjectsCode/obsidian-media-db-plugin/README.md

 After all files have been imported or the import was canceled, you will find the new entries as well as an error report that contains any errors or skipped/canceled files in the folder specified in the setting of the plugin.

+#### Intelligent Wiki-Link Generation

+Automatically format specific metadata fields into Obsidian Wiki-Links based on a customizable whitelist.
+- You can specify comma-separated properties (like `genres, publishers, storefront`) in the plugin settings.
+- The plugin will parse both API-fetched arrays and your own custom manual properties, formatting them safely as `[[folder/value|value]]`.
+- If you disable the feature later, updating the note will cleanly strip the brackets and revert the entries back to plain text.

+#### Auto-Tagging Engine & Ghost Tag Purging

+Generate clean, sanitized hashtags automatically (e.g. `#role-playing-rpg`) from mapped array properties or Wiki-Links.
+- The engine creates tags without destroying any manual tags you have explicitly typed into your notes.
+- **Ghost Tag Purging**: Whenever a piece of media updates (e.g. a game's genre changes on IGDB), the plugin intelligently calculates which old tags it previously generated and safely removes them, leaving your manual user tags perfectly preserved.

+#### Background Auto-Tracker

+An automated, non-blocking background scanner that actively searches your vault for ongoing series (Airing) or unreleased games/movies and queues them for silent metadata updates.
+- Scans trigger once on Obsidian startup or can be triggered manually from the left ribbon.
+- Includes a sophisticated **Emergency Abort Mechanism**: At any point during a bulk process or background tracker queue, you can click the Ribbon Icon or use the `Cancel All Updates` button inside the Overwrite Modal to instantly halt the entire queue gracefully without restarting Obsidian.

+The plugin allows you to import your preexisting media collection and upgrade it to Media DB entries.

+##### Prerequisites

+The preexisting media notes must be inside a folder in your vault.
+For the plugin to be able to query them, they need one metadata field that is used as the title the piece of media is searched by.
+This can be achieved by, for example, using a `csv` import plugin to import an existing list from outside of Obsidian.

+##### Importing

+To start the import process, right-click on the folder and select the `Import folder as Media DB entries` option.
+Then specify the API to search, if the current note content and metadata should be appended to the Media DB entry, and the name of the metadata field that contains the title of the piece of media.

+Then the plugin will go through every file in the folder and prompt you to select from the search results.

+##### Post import

+After all files have been imported or the import was canceled, you will find the new entries as well as an error report that contains any errors or skipped/canceled files in the folder specified in the setting of the plugin.

 ### How to install

 **The plugin is now released, so it can be installed directly through Obsidian's plugin installer.**